 US Immigrant Census Form

-The US Immigrant Census Form is the first in a series of forms to help genealogists, both beginners and experienced, to focus their research efforts.
-This form helps you to collect information from US Federal Censuses between the years 1880 and 1930.
-This does not include 1890 as the 1890 census was almost completely destroyed by a fire.
+The US Immigrant Census Form is intended to help genealogists, both beginners and experienced, to focus their research efforts.
+This form helps you to collect information from US Federal Censuses between the years 1880 and 1940.
+This does not include 1890, as the 1890 census was almost completely destroyed by a fire.
 The focus of this form is to collect the information that is useful in finding out more information about this particular immigrant.

-This form does not covered censuses before 1880, but by all means you should check those if the person you are researching lived in the US during an earlier census.
-The reason the form starts in 1880 is partly due to space issues, partly due to more useful information being collected in later censuses, and partly because of the large number of immigrants that arrived in the 1870-1930 period.
-When the 1940 census records are released in 2012, I will probably revise this form to include information from 1940.
+This form does not cover censuses before 1880, but by all means you should check those if the person you are researching lived in the US during an earlier census.
+The reason the form starts in 1880 is partly due to space issues, partly due to more useful information being collected in later censuses, and partly because of the large number of immigrants that arrived in the 1870-1940 period.

 Form Index Sheet